-Staying organized is obviously a big key to success as a service-based business owner.
+Staying organized is obviously a big key to success as a service-based business owner, which is why I use Google apps in business.
 But with countless hats you need to wear to keep your business running smoothly (not to mention needing to manage multiple clients and maybe even contractors), staying on top of everything can definitely be a challenge.

 In my own business, I use a few simple apps and tools to help me stay productive and manage client work effectively.

 Which tools and apps are my must-haves?
 Well, I’m a big fan of many of the apps and tools included in Google Suite (known as G Suite).
 In this post, I’ll share the specific tools/apps I use most often, plus some tool-specific tips and hacks I use to stay next-level organized in my business.

 Google Apps Tip #1: Using Gmail Labels and the Star System

 There’s a good chance you’re familiar with Gmail — Google’s email client.
 I’ve used Gmail in my business for years and have come up with two methods for organizing emails in my inbox so that nothing slips through the cracks:

 - Star System.
 Starring emails lets you mark high-priority messages with a variety of colored stars.
 This way, they stand out from the rest of your inbox.
 I star emails when they’re part of an active or ongoing project.

 - Labels.
 Gmail allows you to create labels for emails and organize them by topic, client, project, etc. When I label an email, it means it contains something relevant, upcoming or current.
 It’s not immediately actionable, but I don’t want it to get lost in my inbox.
 Plus, Gmail auto-creates a folder for each label, so you can move emails from the general inbox to specific folders to minimize clutter.

 If I don’t add a label or star to en email, it means it’s not a priority message.